-In 2005, 2011, and 2019 the precipitation was near 140% of normal throughout the Bible Spring Complex.
+In 2005, 2011, and 2019 the precipitation was near 140% of normal throughout the HMAs.
 In 2000, 2006, 2010, and 2011 annual precipitation was near normal.
 In 2012 and 2013, precipitation was normal or slightly below normal, but because of the timing of precipitation, it had little effect on the recovery of vegetation or the recharge of springs and seeps creating drought conditions during most of the year.
 In 2002, 2003, 2007-2009, 2016, 2018, 2020, and 2021, drought conditions and below normal precipitation occurred (see the BLM monitoring report on the BLM's ePlanning website: https://eplanning.blm.gov/eplanning-ui/project/2018159/510.
 Vegetation, springs, and seeps continue to struggle to recover from so many years of below normal precipitation.

-Available water within the HMAs is the limiting factor regarding the wild horse populations.
+Available water within the HMAs is currently the limiting factor regarding the wild horse populations.
+However, if populations expand and/or forage production declines, forage could also become a limiting factor.
 Water is limited to isolated springs and man-made developments that supply water to permitted livestock, wildlife, and wild horses.
 Several springs primarily used by wild horses were dry during the summers of 2000-2004, 2007-2008, 2012-2014, 2016, 2018, and 2021, forcing animals onto winter ranges and into areas outside of the HMAs traditionally unoccupied by horses.